 Riken Yamamoto: I am going to learn

-Riken Yamamoto, one of Japan’s most renowned architects and the recipient of this year’s prestigious Pritzker Prize, will visit Novi Sad as part of Architecture Week during the seventh Kaleidoscope of Culture, where he will deliver a lecture in the District on 28 September at 8:30 p.m (register HERE).
+Riken Yamamoto, one of Japan’s most renowned architects and the recipient of this year’s prestigious Pritzker Prize, will visit Novi Sad as part of Architecture Week during the seventh Kaleidoscope of Culture, where he will deliver a lecture in the Serbian national theatre on 28 September at 8:30 p.m (register HERE).
 His long-standing body of work, which blends contemporary trends with respect for cultural traditions, has been recognized globally, and this award has solidified his contributions to architecture throughout his career.

 Born in 1945 in Beijing and raised in Japan, Riken Yamamoto discovered his passion for architecture early, inspired by ancient Buddhist pagodas and his numerous travel experiences.
 Over his career, which spans more than five decades, he has become known for projects that explore the boundaries between private and public spaces.